 The “all faith” chapel located on the first floor of the hospital (Room 1400) is open 24 hours for patients, family members and friends for meditation and prayer.
 Weekly services are scheduled as well as special services for a wide variety of religions are scheduled throughout the year.
 The service schedule for each month can be found posted on the chapel door.
 You can also call the office of Pastoral Care at 716 845 8051 for information.

-- Roman Catholic Mass: Monday and Wednesday and the first Friday of the month.
-12:00 noon
+- Roman Catholic Mass: Monday and Wednesday 12:00 noon

 - Protestant Communion: First Sunday of the month.